xrdocs/design/_blogs/2022-07-01-cst-implementation-guide-5.md

 </pre>
 </div>

-### TreeSID Common Config on All Nodes
+### Tree-SID Common Config on All Nodes

 #### Segment Routing Local Block
-While the SRLB config is covered elsewhere in this guide, it is recommended to set the values the same across the TreeSID domain.
+While the SRLB config is covered elsewhere in this guide, it is recommended to set the values the same across the Tree-SID domain.
 The values shown are for demonstration only.

 <div class="highlighter-rouge">